zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 7. For each parent name server in *Parent NS* do:

-   1. Send *NS query* to to the parent name server.
+   1. [Send] *NS query* to to the parent name server.
-   2. Go to next paret name server if:
+   2. Go to next parent name server if:
-      1. Does not responds at all, or
+      1. Does not respond at all, or
       2. Responds with an invalid DNS response, or
       3. Responds with an [RCODE Name] besides NoError.
    3. If the [DNS Response] contains a referral to the Child Zone: